aolkin/basetemplates/README.md

 - `header`
 - `footer`
 - `content`
+- `extra_header`
 - `extra_footer`

-The first two blocks have content, the last two are designed to be extended.
+The first two blocks have content, the last three are designed to be extended.
-Do not attempt to extend `extra_footer` if you overwrite `footer`.
+Do not attempt to extend the `extra_` blocks if you overwrite their bases.

 ### sidebar.html

-*// TODO*

-This template consumes the `content` block from above, and provides two new blocks within it.
+This template renders using a `fluid-container`, and provides a new `sidebar` block in addition to the blocks provided by `default.html`

-- `sidebar`
-- `main`
+By default, the `sidebar` block will render the contents of the template variable `sidebar_menus`, and provide the additional block `sidebar_extra` at the bottom.

+The template expects `sidebar_menu` to be an `dict`, mapping menu names to iterables of menu items.
+Each item may then optionally have `url` and `active` attributes, and should have a `name` attribute.

 ## Settings